Connects: Anchorage to Fairbanks, AK

 A 98.8 F 263.2 Gas station and Subway.

 A 99.5 F 262.5 His & Hers phone 907-733-2415; restaurant (known for their bread pudding), gas, diesel, camping.

 A 113.6 F 248.4 McKinley View Bed and Breakfast.

 A 114.8 F 247.2 TRAPPER CREEK (pop.
 426); post office, library.

 A 114.9 F 247.1 Junction with Petersville Road to Alaska’s Northland Inn.
 The historic Forks Roadhouse at Mile 18.7 was destroyed by fire in April 2012.
-Petersville Road accesses Peters Creek, a popular fishing spot (pictured at left); take left fork at Mile 18.7.
+Rebuilt, the Forks Roadhouse has a full bar and restaurant (hours vary, check their Facebook page).
+Petersville Road accesses Peters Creek, a popular fishing spot; take left fork at Mile 18.7.
 Petersville Road continues west to Petersville Recreational Mining Area.